 Q: How Does One Get The Tungsten Tip Ready?

 A: To get the tungsten working, you need to ground it into a lead pencil shape, you can accomplish this with a belt grinder or belt sander.
-The grinder should not be used for other purposes.
+The grinder should not use for other purposes.
 For more precise results, use an electric drill.